zhexilian/PSP/README.md

 # PSP-vehicle-trajectory-Prediction

 # News
-+ This paper is accepted by IEEE ITSC 2025 as a conference regular paper !!!
++ 😄😄😄This paper is accepted by IEEE ITSC 2025 as a conference regular paper !!!
 # Highlight of our repo
 + **Complete and detailed code comments**
 + **Clear code architecture**